Submissions

 Please note the following:

-- For reasons of typesetting, articles should be submitted via the website of the JSR on the Open Journal System at the University of Johannesburg or by e-mail to the editor or sub-editors, using Microsoft Word.
-(Articles submitted in printed form will only be considered in exceptional circumstances.)
+- For reasons of transparency, speed of reviewing, and typesetting, all articles should be submitted via the website of the JSR on the Open Journal System at the University of Johannesburg.

 - All articles should be submitted in American English.

-- A submitted article must include, after the heading, an abstract of approximately 100 words, summarizing the main contentions of the article.
-It must also provide brief details about the author(s) and their e-mail addresses, and with at least 5 keywords added.
+- After the heading, a submitted article must include an abstract of approximately 100 words summarizing the main contentions of the article.
+It must also provide brief details about the author(s) and their e-mail addresses, and with at least five keywords added.

-- Articles must be submitted in full, containing all the notes, bibliographical references and tables.
+- Articles must be submitted in full, containing all the relevant notes, bibliographical references, and tables.
 Titled tables and captioned figures must be done professionally and must be legibly cited in the text.
-(The editors will not redraw any figure unless the author pays for the cost of such work.)
+(The Editors will not redraw any figure unless the author pays for the cost of such work.)

 - The JSR supports the use of gender-inclusive language.